lyft/cartography/docs/root/modules/gsuite/config.md

 .. _gsuite_config:

-This module allows authentication from a service account or via oauth tokens.
+This module allows authentication from a service account or via OAuth tokens.

 1. Using service account (legacy)